-Rome is definitely more charming by night!
-Rome is nice during the day, but at night, it’s both romantic and mysterious and super alive!
-My sisters and I went to the city to visit my aunt for four cold December days, and my, was the trip something to remember!
-It was real pleasure to admire the beautiful architecture, the landmarks I only saw on magazines and books before.
+Rome is somehow more charming at night.
+The ancient city is lively during the day, but at night, it’s both romantic and mysterious and super vibrant!
+My sisters and I went to the city to visit my aunt for four cold December days in 2013, and it was a trip to remember.
+It gave real pleasure to admire the beautiful architecture, the landmarks I only saw on magazines and books before, finally, in real life.

 Rome by night